digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 * ``UNIX_DAYS_TO_DATE : 'Int64' → 'Date'``

   Converts the integer in date.
-Throws an error in case of overflow.
+Throws an ``ArithmeticError`` exception in case of overflow.

 Error functions
 ~~~~~~~~~~~~~~~